ABC Guide to Travel Health - Vaccines, Vaccinations

 Geographical distribution9

-Cholera occurs mainly in poor countries with inadequate sanitation and a lack of clean drinking water, and in war-torn countries where the infrastructure may have broken down.
+Cholera occurs mainly in poor countries with inadequate sanitation and a lack of clean drinking water, after natural disasters such as floods and in war-torn countries where the infrastructure may have broken down.
 Many developing countries are affected, particularly those in Africa and Asia, and to a lesser extent those in Central and South America

 See cholera distribution map9